Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • Trim nails to remove sharp edges.

-• Apply the lubricant of your choice to the perineum (olive oil, KY jelly, sweet almond oil, vitamin E, etc)
+• Apply a chosen lubricant to the perineum (olive oil, KY jelly, sweet almond oil, vitamin E, etc)

 • Place the thumbs into the base of the vagina up to the first joint, making sure they are well lubricated.

-• Using gentle but firm pressure, move the thumbs from the base of the vagina up the side walls as if you were making a "U", but remembering to avoid the urethra.
+• Using gentle but firm pressure, move the thumbs from the base of the vagina up the side walls as if making a "U", but remembering to avoid the urethra.

 • As you feel a tingle or stretching, hold the position until it subsides and then continue upward.